KalaayPT/Profit-Taker-Guide/tldr.md

 - Primary: used either exclusively (Ogris) or mainly (Zenith) for pylons.
 - Melee: any Zaw with <b>Exodia Contagion</b> (make sure you can reach 100% crit chance).
 This is because Contagion turns Zaws into incredibly strong projectile weapons that can both be used very quickly and cover a lot of elements because of how Exodia contagion works, more on that a bit later
-- Secondary: any high damage secondary works, but because of the innate elements on a Contagion Zaw, you want one that has innate magnetic damage (a lich weapon or a Synoid Gammacor).
+- Secondary: any high [crit] damage secondary works, but because of the innate elements on a Contagion Zaw, you want one that has innate magnetic damage (a lich weapon or a Synoid Gammacor).
 The weapon of choice therefore is [Tenet Diplos](/beginner/vex-armor-builds#tenet-diplos-build).
 More on the element distribution in a second.
 - Archgun: can be used either in hand (see [Mausolon](#archgun-mausolon) lower down) or in mech (see [Corvas](#archgun-corvas) lower down).
 The easier option is usually to do mech, since it doesn't leave you in the open during the pull down animation and during the destroying of the legs
 :::

 :::tip The expected distribution of elements looks like this (taken from [Creating builds](/beginner/creating-builds#shields)):

-Secondary: Viral(Cold+**Toxin**), Heat, innate Mag
+Secondary: Viral, Heat, innate Mag

-Melee (Contagion): Gas(**Toxin**\+Heat), Cold, innate IPS, Blast (innate to Exodia Contagion), Corrosive (covered by Melee Exposure), and Radiation
+Melee (Contagion): Gas, Cold, innate IPS, Blast (innate to Exodia Contagion), Corrosive (covered by Melee Exposure), and Radiation

 [__Operator__](/advanced/speedrun-strats.html#operator-element)/Volt Shield: Electric